 As queen or princess, you will have the experience of a lifetime and create lasting friendships.
 As rodeo royalty, you have the privilege of traveling to many rodeos and other various events such as parades, fairs and any other public promotion that can be viewed as a positive attribute to rodeo. —Brooke Grandquist, Miss U.P.
 Rodeo 2013

 The rodeo royalty pageant of the U.P.
 Championship Rodeo is expanding for the first time in forty nine years.

 The U.P.
 Rodeo has announced that this year’s pageant will include competition for the title of U.P.
 Rodeo Princess.
 The new division is open to young women ages eleven to fifteen.
 The Rodeo committee is excited to provide an opportunity to involve more young women and their families in this tradition.
 The pageant will take place in conjunction with the Rodeo the third weekend of July.

 The Miss U.P.
 Rodeo title has been part of this rodeo for 49 years.
 Continuing in that tradition, the Queen pageant is open to young women ages sixteen to twenty-two.
-This year’s queen and princess will have the honor of representing the Rodeo as it prepares for the 50th anniversary.
+This year’s queen and princess will have the honor of representing the Rodeo as it celebrates 50 years of “Keeping the Tradition”.

 Queen and Princess competitors will be judged in four categories:

 Prizes are awarded in each of the four categories and for first runner-up.